 If you require any further information or advice on a case, please email us at firstname.lastname@example.org including the lab id or animal information (Name, Species, DoB etc).
 We aim to reply within 24 hours.

-Sign up to receive special offers and news about NEW tests.
+Sign up to our biannual newsletter, to receive special offers and news updates on the latest tests and techniques.

 Persistent non - regenerative anaemia